- corn rootworm beetles

 Yield loss due to WBC has been estimated to range from 3-15 bu/ac with average infestation of one larva per plant.
 In Canada, WBC feeding injury is associated with increased ear mold and mycotoxin contamination of grain corn.

 Corn rootworm (CRW) (Diabrotica spp.) are beetles that feed on corn as both the adult and larval stage.
 Larvae feed on corn roots, resulting in lodging, reduced harvestability, and yield loss.
-CRW have been present in Ontario and Quebec since 1975, and spread to Nova Scotia, and were recently detected in British Columbia for the first time in 2016.
+CRW have been present in Ontario and Quebec since 1975, spread to Nova Scotia, and were recently detected in British Columbia and Manitoba for the first time in 2016 and 2021, respectively.